-ACCESS SAFE DIGITAL SERVICES The protection of personal data and privacy are fundamental rights in the European Union.
+The protection of personal data and privacy are fundamental rights in the European Union.
 The EU has been applying high standards for data protection and privacy for decades.
 The law gives people rights as regards data protection and confidentiality of communications which must be respected by organisations that process their data.
-In response to the realities of the internet age, the General Data Protection Regulation (GDPR) gives individuals enforceable rights, including the right to be forgotten.
+The General Data Protection Regulation (GDPR) gives individuals enforceable rights, including the right to be forgotten.

-RIGHTS FOR CITIZENS

 The European Commission is tackling the spread of online disinformation and misinformation to ensure the protection of European values and democratic systems.
 The EU's Code of Conduct on countering illegal hate speech online aims to ensure that requests to remove racist and xenophobic content are dealt with speedily.
-Companies, including Facebook, Twitter, Instagram and Snapchat, have committed to reviewing the majority of these requests in less than 24 hours and to removing

-the content if necessary.
+Companies, including Facebook, Twitter, Instagram and Snapchat, have committed to reviewing the majority of these requests in less than 24 hours and to removing the content if necessary.

 The safety of children online is paramount.
-The European strategy for a better internet for children has influenced national policies in most EU Member States and set a global benchmark for the protection and empowerment of children online.
+The EU strategy for a better internet for children has influenced national policies in most Member States and set a global benchmark for the protection and empowerment of children online.